Welcome to Tiller!

 The Tiller Foundation Template has some additional columns that will be blank for the migrated transactions.
 It’s okay to leave those columns blank for migrated data.

-Now you’re all set and can follow along the guide to using the Tiller Foundation Template here or watch the video below to learn more about how to set it up for budgeting and cash flow tracking.
+Now you’ve got your spreadsheet filled with all your bank data you can get to know the Foundation template using this guide to learn more about how to set it up for budgeting and cash flow tracking.

 Learn more about using Tiller with Microsoft Excel on our Help Center here.